-- A Godparent must be a Confirmed, practicing Catholic over the age of sixteen (If there are two godparents - only one of the them needs to meet this requirement).
+- A Godparent must be a Confirmed, practicing Catholic over the age of sixteen (If there are two godparents - only one of them needs to meet this requirement).
 Only one godparent is required but if two are chosen only one from each gender is allowed.

 - Members of other Christian churches may serve as Christian witnesses as long as there is also one eligible godparent.

-* If you have attended the baptism class within 3 years, you do not need to attend.
+- Parents must attend a baptism preparation class (see below) before the baptism of their child.
+If you have attended a baptism class within 3 years, you do not have to attend again.

-- The Baptism of older children (6 years of age or older), teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).
+- The Baptism of older children (7 years of age or older), teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).

 To schedule your child's baptism, please complete both forms below: